alice820621/Verilog-Implementation-of-Facial-Comparison-Image-Matching-with-2-D-256-point-DCT-and-Correlation/README.md

-Codes used in this project:
+Codes used in this project
 	Verilog code
 		- dct256.v		a fast 1-D 256-point DCT, the top Verilog module
 		- bfly.v		a cosine list used for butterfly's twiddle factor, the sub Verilog module